mdn/browser-compat-data/CONTRIBUTING.md

 The JSON data is validated against the schema using [`ajv`](http://epoberezkin.github.io/ajv/).

 ## Generating data using the Web API Confluence Dashboard
-If the feature you're interested in is a JavaScript API, you can cross-reference data against the [Web API Confluence Dashboard](https://web-confluence.appspot.com/) using the `confluence` command.
+If the feature you're interested in is a JavaScript API, you can cross-reference data against [Web API Confluence](https://web-confluence.appspot.com/) using the `confluence` command.
 This command overwrites data in your current working tree according to data from the dashboard.
 See [Using Confluence](USING-CONFLUENCE.md) for instructions.

 ## Test rendering
 You can use `npm run render $query $dept $aggregateMode` to output the table HTML as it would be rendered on MDN.